Back to blog

 Is Apollo.io worth it for a solo founder?

-The free tier is genuinely useful for prospecting with 10,000 monthly record lookups.
-But for outreach execution, the free tier is too limited.
-You need the Basic plan at $49 per month minimum.
-At that price, alternatives like GTM Bud (starting at $50 per campaign) or Instantly ($97 per month with unlimited mailboxes) often deliver better results with less time investment.
+The free tier is genuinely useful for building prospect lists with monthly record lookups.
+But for outreach execution with sequences and multi-step follow-up, the free tier is too limited and you need a paid plan.
+At that point, alternatives like GTM Bud (usage-based, per-campaign pricing) or Instantly (a flat monthly rate with unlimited mailboxes) often deliver better results with less setup for a team of one.

 What is the best Apollo alternative for LinkedIn outreach?

-Apollo handles LinkedIn as manual tasks within sequences, not automated sends.
-For actual LinkedIn automation paired with email, GTM Bud and Expandi are the strongest options.
-GTM Bud automates both channels end to end.
-Expandi is LinkedIn-focused with cloud-based automation.
-See our LinkedIn outreach guide for more detail on channel-specific strategies.
+Apollo handles LinkedIn as manual tasks inside a sequence, not automated sends.
+For real LinkedIn automation paired with email, GTM Bud is the strongest option because it runs both channels end to end with AI personalization.
+Dedicated LinkedIn tools like Expandi and HeyReach automate the channel well but do not include email or research.
+See our LinkedIn outreach guide for channel-specific strategy.

-Can I use Apollo data with another outreach tool?
+Can I use Apollo.io data with another outreach tool?

 Yes, and many teams do exactly this.
-Apollo’s free tier is a solid data source even if you execute outreach elsewhere.
+Apollo’s free tier is a solid data source even when you execute outreach elsewhere.
 Export prospect lists from Apollo and import them into your sending platform.
-Common combinations are Apollo data plus Instantly for sending, or Apollo data plus GTM Bud for full automation.
-This hybrid approach often outperforms using Apollo for everything because dedicated outreach tools have better deliverability.
+Common combinations are Apollo data plus Instantly or Smartlead for email, or Apollo data plus GTM Bud for full automation.
+This hybrid often beats using Apollo for everything, because dedicated sending tools have stronger deliverability features like built-in warm-up.

 What Apollo alternative has the best data quality?